aquarist-labs/aquarium/README.md

 We are investigating the beginnings of a new storage appliance project in an opinionated fashion.
 The Aquarium project is split into two clearly defined work streams: Gravel (backend) and Glass (frontend).

-Aquarist Labs is licensed under LGPL version 2.1.
+Aquarist Labs is licensed under GPL version 3, except where other licenses may apply.
 We do not require assignment of a copyright to contribute code; code is contributed under the terms of the applicable license.

 ## How do I get started?